 - The Foam Shop’s foams are made using top tier manufacturing equipment and high-quality ingredients

 - The Foam Shop does not sell off-spec foams

-- We do not sell any loaded foams at The Foam Shop
+- We do not sell loaded foams at The Foam Shop

-- The Foam Shop’s foams have never been compressed for shipping or storage.
+- The Foam Shop’s foams have never been compressed or compromised for storage.